The Vineyard

 Everything done in the vineyard.

-The highest parts of the Ried have steep terraced slopes with Sémillon and Roussanne planted in loamy, slate gravel soil.
+The highest parts of the vineyard has steep slopes with Sémillon and Roussanne planted in clay soil.
+It’s an example of agroforestry, as the vines are surrounded by many trees, flora and bushes.

 The wooden shed is the press room where the grapes will be crushed using a pneumatic press.